friend0/platform-stack/README.md

 Currently for local development only, stack has the potential to minimize dev/prod deltas, and to give developers a powerful set of tools that make them more productive.

-Please note that when running stack commands stack searches for project configuration in you current working directory.
+Please note that when running stack commands stack searches for project configuration in your current working directory.
 Stack uses these configurations to locate containers, manifests, etc.

 ## Getting Started